 Where should you watch the meteor shower?
 We hear lots of reports from people who see meteors from yards, decks, streets and especially highways in and around cities.
 But the best place to watch a meteor shower is always in the country.
 Just go far enough from town that glittering stars, the same stars drowned by city lights, begin to pop into view.

 City, state and national parks are often great places to watch meteor showers.
 Try googling the name of your state or city with the words city park, state park or national park.
 Then, be sure to go to the park early in the day and find a wide open area with a good view of the sky in all directions.

 When night falls, you’ll probably be impatient to see meteors.
 But remember that the shower is best after midnight.
 Catch a nap in early evening if you can.
 After midnight, lie back comfortably and watch as best you can in all parts of the sky.

 Sometimes friends like to watch together, facing different directions.
 When somebody sees one, they can call out meteor!
 Then everyone can quickly turn to get a glimpse.

 Which direction should I look to see the Leonids?
 Meteors in annual showers are named for the point in our sky from which they appear to radiate.
 This shower is named for the constellation Leo the Lion, because these meteors radiate outward from the vicinity of stars representing the Lion’s mane.

-Bottom line: If you want to watch the 2013 Leonid meteor shower, just know that the bright moon will interfere on the peak nights from the evening of November 16 to the morning of November 18.
+Bottom line: If you want to watch the 2015 Leonid meteor shower, just know that the waxing moon won’t substantially interfere on the peak morning of November 18.
 The morning before, November 17, might be good as well.
 Find a dark sky location.
 Plan to watch between the hours of midnight and dawn.
 Bring along a blanket or lawn chair and spend at least an hour watching.
 Look for the planet Jupiter near the Leonids’ radiant point.
 And enjoy!